carlfriess/DoritOS/report/Report.md

 ## Spawning Processes

-The spawning provides the creation of new dispatchers in order to create schedulable processes for the system.
+Spawning is the process of creating new dispatchers in order to create schedulable processes for the system.
 It is subdivided into several smaller, more managable steps to give an easier overview.

 ### CSpace

-The whole thing starts with creating a CSpace for the child process.
-First thing is to create an L1 CNode and provide a root L2 CNode to start storing the capabilities.
-Then the new dispatcher itself is initialized and the capability is copied over, as well as it being retyped to an Endpoint so that it has access to it's own Endpoint.
-3 new L2 CNodes are then created to provide the initial slots for the process while it is doing setup and can't request additional ones.
-Another new L2 CNode is then allocated to store some initial RAM capabilities.
-The entire CNode is filled with these to make sure the new process has plenty of memory to get started.
+We start by creating a CSpace for the child process.
+First thing is to create an L1 CNode and provide a L2 CNode to start storing the capabilities.
+Then the new dispatcher itself is initialized and the capability is copied over, as well as it being retyped to an Endpoint so that it has access to its own Endpoint.
+3 new L2 CNodes are then created to provide the initial slots for the process while it is doing setup and can't allocate additional ones.
+Another new L2 CNode is then added to store some initial page-sized RAM capabilities.
+The entire CNode is filled to make sure the new process has plenty of memory to get started.
 Finally, one last CNode is allocated so that there is room for the initial `paging_state` to be copied over at a well known location.
 One other thing of note is that the IRQ capability is also copied over.
 It is given to all processes, which is often unnecessary but also saves an additional RPC call to get the capability when children do need to register IRQs.

 ### LMP